Background for the instructions

 Controller in connection with research

 According to the General Data Protection Regulation, the controller is the party actually defining ‘the purposes and means of processing personal data’.
-Typically, the processing of personal data is determined by the researcher (cf. Section 9, ‘ Freedom of teaching and research’, of the Universities of Applied Sciences Act, in Finnish).
-The researcher is therefore the controller if he/she has determined how personal data is processed in the study.
-It is possible that in some situations, the controller is HAMK Ltd or HAMI Ltd. It is about who defines the purposes and means of processing of personal data.
+Controller is HAMK Ltd. or HAMI Ltd. or HAMK Akatemia Ltd. or a researcher.
+This depends on who defines the purposes and means of processing.
 More extensive cooperation patterns may also involve joint control of registers.

 The controller for the processing of personal data in a thesis is typically the student.